 I realize that each thing I do occupies the same time I could instead devote to something else.
 If I do “Thing A” now, “Thing B” will have to wait until later.
 Of course, if there are no “Things B, C, D … Z” then this would be a moot point, but with a long list of things to do (including a growing honey-do list), the issue of now-or-later is ever-present.
 Simply put, waiting until later is not a long-term strategy.

 … the issue of now-or-later is ever-present.
 Simply put, waiting until later is not a long-term strategy.

 I know people who retired and then promptly returned to their former job.
 Presumably they had no lists to tackle, so that’s fine for them.
 I know other people who have significant lists, but allow themselves to be golden-handcuffed into working “just one more year” in order to gain an ever-shrinking incremental financial benefit that somehow seems too hard to resist.
 I question this very tempting strategy because I know yet other people who were never able to tackle their lists.
 They ran out of time, as we all will eventually at some unknown, unpredictable moment.

 Was this the right time for me to retire and tackle my lists?
 I am relatively healthy and can pay the bills, but I do hear the clock of life ticking loudly, amplified by my brush with prostate cancer.
 So yes, I feel reasonably confident that it’s time to move on—time to open one of the many new doors in the long hallway ahead.

 Which door should I open first?
 You tell me.
 Knowing what you know about me, what should I do now?
-Thanks in advance for !
+Thanks in advance for emailing your advice!